AkhilKallepalli/ModMicroUofG/Phase 1 (Microscope and ML)/README.md

 **Mod**ular **Micro**scopy is an ongoing project, focusing on building low-cost and accessible hardware for realising standard and complex microscopic techniques.
 The repository contains all the files, modifications and updates.

-Our first introduction to additive manufacturing-supported microscopy hardware was working with Mr Robert Archibald's project, using the OpenFlexure system
+Our first introduction to additive manufacturing-supported microscopy hardware was working towards Mr Robert Archibald's project, using the OpenFlexure system for collecting brightfield images at high resolution (multiple magni)

 ## !!!
 Updates Coming Soon !!!